Lisa Stansfield: Early life and career beginnings

-Stansfield was born at the Crumpsall Hospital in Manchester, England to Marion (died 27 September 2013) and Keith Stansfield.
+Stansfield was born in Manchester, England, to Marion (died 27 September 2013) and Keith Stansfield.
 She has two sisters, Karen and Suzanne.
 Her family moved to Heywood in 1976, then to Rochdale in 1977.
 Stansfield attended Siddal Moor School (Heywood), Redbrook Middle School where she won the annual talent contest, and Oulder Hill Community School (both in Rochdale).
 She grew up listening to soul music, and stated that her mother's affinity for records by Diana Ross and the Supremes was her first musical influence, Stansfield citing Marvin Gaye, Chic and Barry White as other primary musical influences.

 In 1980, Stansfield won the Search for a Star singing competition, held at the Talk of the Town nightclub.
 In 1981, her first single "Your Alibis" was released by Devil Records.
 In 1982, she appeared on the television show Bring Me the Head of Light Entertainment on Granada Television.
 At the same time, Stansfield signed a recording contract with Polydor Records.

 In 1983, Johnnie Hamp produced for Granada Television a documentary directed by Pete Walker, Born in the Sixties: Lisa Stansfield.
 It was a profile of the aspiring singer, and it included her comments and those of her mother and sisters, and some songs sung by Stansfield.
 Also in 1983, she co-hosted the children's television music programme Razzamatazz and appeared on another children's television series The Krankies Klub.
 Between 1982 and 1983, Stansfield released her three new wave pop singles on Polydor: "The Only Way", "Listen to Your Heart", and "I Got a Feeling".
 Her early recordings were collected and released on the compilation album In Session in September 1996.